PhilSA/Trove/com.trove.polymorphicelements/Documentation~/accessing-modifying-elements.md

-# Accessing and Modifying Elements
+# Accessing, Iterating and Modifying Elements

 > This section continues with the `IMyEvent` example of the [How it Works](./how-it-works.md) section